The Best Low-Carb Pumpkin Spice Muffins (Dairy-Free)

 My experiments with the Best Low-Carb Pumpkin Spice Muffins

 With all that roasted pumpkin in my freezer, I wanted to create something pumpkiny with almond flour.
-The idea of pumpkin spice muffins had been in my mind for a while, so now it was a good time to develop the idea further.
+The idea of low-carb pumpkin muffins had been in my mind for a while, so now it was a good time to develop the idea further.

 I don’t remember how many batches of pumpkin spice muffins I baked, but I have eaten loads of muffins during the last few weeks and put loads of muffins to the freezer.
 I used different amounts of ingredients and adjusted and fine-tuned the quantities before I was satisfied.
 I wanted to be completely happy with my recipe before I was even thinking of publishing it.